beingfranklin/Reddit-WallStreetBets-Sentiment-Analysis/README.md

 # Sentiment analysis of r/wallstreetbets during the GameStop saga

-This project done as part of university coursework uses Sentiment Analysis to examine the correlation between GameStop($GME)’s stock price and the massive surge in social media attention that the organisation experienced.
+This project, done as part of university coursework, uses Sentiment Analysis to examine the correlation between GameStop($GME)’s stock price and the massive surge in social media attention that the organisation experienced.

 ## Objectives